verticalsoftware/vertical-cli/assets/docs.md

 - An argument could not be mapped to a configured symbol

 The exception object provides the error type, message, command, and symbol (if available).

+### Response files

+Response files are files that contain tokens that can be injected as additional arguments to the application.
+This feature can be enabled by setting `options.EnableResponseFiles = true`.
+The parser behaves as follows:
+- Tokens on the same line that are separated by whitespace are treated as separate arguments
+- Any content inside double quotes is preserved as is
+- Any token that is prefixed with `@` is considered a path to another response file, and will be processed
+- Any content after '#' on the same line is ignored